Born May 21, 1981 · Park Ridge, Illinois, United States — Drafted 2001 · Rd 3, #10 overall

 | Career | 709 | 319 | 275 | 71 | 2.86 | .912 | 43 |

-Craig Anderson, born May 21, 1981, in Park Ridge, Illinois, was selected by the Chicago Blackhawks in the third round β 10th pick of the round β of the 2001 NHL Draft.
-The left-catching goaltender, listed at 6'2" and 187 pounds, went on to play 709 games in the NHL, recording 319 wins, 275 losses, 71 overtime losses, a 2.86 goals-against average, a .912 save percentage, and 43 shutouts.
+Craig Anderson grew up in Park Ridge, Illinois, and was selected by the Chicago Blackhawks in the third round, 10th pick, of the 2001 NHL Draft.
+The left-catching goaltender, listed at 6'2" and 187 pounds, went on to play 709 NHL games, recording 319 wins, 275 losses, 71 overtime losses, a 2.86 goals-against average, a .912 save percentage, and 43 shutouts.

-Among his NHL peers, Anderson built a reputation for his ability to read plays and shots.
-Former teammate Chris Driedger went so far as to tell InGoal that Anderson had "the best reads in the NHL" β a characterization that recurs across InGoal's coverage of him [1] [2].
+Among his peers, Anderson built a reputation for his ability to read plays and shots.
+Former teammate Chris Driedger told InGoal that Anderson had "the best reads in the NHL" — a characterization that appears repeatedly across InGoal's coverage of the veteran goalie [1] [2] [3].

 People Are Asking About Craig Anderson